We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 New cell formation on the scalp usually takes weeks.
 However, with psoriasis, the cells form within days, making it difficult for the body to shed the excess cells.
 As the skin cells build up on the scalp’s surface, they form scaly patches.

 The exact cause of scalp psoriasis is unknown, but

 - inflammatory factors that occur with obesity

-- dietary factors, such as gluten sensitivity
+- dietary factors, such as gluten sensitivity and nutritional deficiencies

 - an injury to the skin, such as a burn, cut, or bruise

 - an infection, especially strep throat